kjbyun0/phase-5-my-final-project/README.md

 # Phase 5 Final Project: Fake Amazon App

 ## Project Description
 This application is a simplified version of the e-commerce site.
 There are two types of user account, seller and customer.
-The customer account is to register a new product or update a product, to view a list of orders need to be shipped, and to check the seller's sales performanace.
+The seller account is to register a new product or update a product, to view a list of orders need to be shipped, and to check the seller's sales performanace.
 And the customer account is to view a list of products, to move products to cart, to order products and to review purchased products.

 The frontend application is developed using react, formik, yup, react-dropzone, cloudinary and semantic ui react, and the backend application is developed using Flask, SQLite/Postgres and Elastic Search engine.